centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/other.md

 3. In the **More actions** menu, click:

--   **Hosts: Disable Check** or **Services: Disable Check** to stop the
-    * In the definition of a host or a service
+-   **Hosts: Disable Check** or **Services: Disable Check** to stop the checks for a host or a service
 -   **Hosts: Enable Check** or **Services: Enable Check** to enable the check of a host or of a service